 “By transitioning to renewable energy, Teck’s Chilean operations can realize opportunities to reduce emissions, save on energy costs, and support the broader shift to renewable energy sources in Chile, as the country works towards its own decarbonization goals”, said Chris Adachi, Manager, Sustainability and Climate Change.

-Learn more about our approach to reducing emissions in the Energy and Climate Change section of our website.
+Learn more about our approach to reducing emissions in the Climate Change section of our website.